Marlborough fault system: Elliott Fault

-The Elliott Fault branches from the central portion of the Clarence Fault and then rejoins it.
+The dextral Elliott Fault branches from the central portion of the Clarence Fault and then rejoins it.
+The Acheron and Dillon sinsteral faults also connect these two faults.

 Kelly Fault

 The Kelly Fault forms a major fork of the Hope Fault from just west of Harper Pass; it forks again to the west into the Newton and Hura faults just before connecting to the Alpine Fault.